IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/container-service/managed-cluster/README.md

 ### Parameter: `agentPools`

-Define uno or more secondary/additional agent pools.
+Define one or more secondary/additional agent pools.

 - Required: No
 - Type: array